KevinFlanagan7/PP5-Golf-Shop/README.md

 #### Epics & Milestones

 My project is made up of several Epics which are large bodies of work that can be broken down into smaller, more manageable tasks.
-They provide an overview of the main functionalities to deliver, there are six milestones associated to the projects Epics.
+They provide an overview of the main functionalities to deliver, there are ten milestones associated to the projects Epics.
 For my project, the Milestones with associated Epics, stories and tasks can be viewed at the links below:

 - [Milestone 1 - Initial Set Up](https://github.com/KevinFlanagan7/PP5-Golf-Shop/milestone/1)